-- First, remove all existing grass and weeds with a recommended weed killer. - For Couch use Fusilade Forte (Fluazifop-p) and for all other weeds, use Roundup (Glyphosate). - Wait seven days after the first spray and then water to germinate any other weeds.
-If needed, repeat spraying and wait a further 14 days. - Clear all debris from the site including rocks, building debris, dead lawn and weeds. - To prevent drainage issues, ensure your soil gradient is completely flat.
-Or if you have a slope ensure the soil gradient slopes away from your house foundations or pathways.
+- First, remove all existing grass and weeds with a recommended weed killer such as Roundup (Glyphosate). - Wait seven days after the first spray.
+If needed, repeat. - Clear all debris from the site including rocks, buildingdebris, dead lawn and weeds. - To prevent drainage issues, ensure your soil gradientis completely flat.
+Or if you have a slope ensure thesoil gradient slopes away from your housefoundations or pathways.